Former Intern, Indo-Pacific Security Program

-Steven Honig is the Joseph S. Nye Jr. National Security Indo-Pacific Security Program Intern at the Center for a New American Security (CNAS).
+Steven Honig is a former Joseph S. Nye Jr. National Security Indo-Pacific Security Program Intern at the Center for a New American Security (CNAS).

 Prior to joining CNAS, Steven interned with the American Enterprise Institute and Beacon Global Strategies, where he focused on U.S.-Indo-Pacific policy.
 Additionally, he served as a research assistant at the Henry A. Kissinger Center for Global Affairs for Dr. Hal Brands.